svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

          method: 'svd'
 ```

+Now the model object has all three results as `pcares` objects.

 ## Exploring the results

 Any result object in `mdatools` has at least two methods for exploring the results.
 First is `summary`, which shows statistics on how model performs on a particular data set, and the second is `plot` which shows a set of plots for a quick overview of the results.